 Select when recording movies with Canon Log to the card.
 Also enables you to record to an external device via HDMI.
-Recording quality via HDMI switches automatically based on the
+Recording quality via HDMI switches automatically based on the 12 Movie rec quality setting.

 On (10bit)

 Select for 10-bit 4K (3840×2160) recording via HDMI to an external device that supports 10-bit recording in 4K.
 Movies cannot be recorded to the card. [ 4: HDMI display] is automatically set to [ + ].